cpique/cpique.github.io/aboutme.md

 <blockquote class="full-width"><p>Systems engineer, Web developer, Active language learner</p></blockquote>

 I am Cristian Piqué a System engineer living in Rosario, Argentina.
-I studied at [Universidad Tecnológica Nacional] (http://www.utn.edu.ar/).
+I studied at [Universidad Tecnológica Nacional](http://www.utn.edu.ar/).
 Here you will find info about me and programming-related stuff that I find interesting to share.
 Most of the posts correspond with programming and software development in general but you can also came across with another random topics here like movies, languages and space.
-You can contact me through my email or by any social media network.
-Links in the bottom of the home page.
+You can contact me through my email in the Contact page or by any social media network.
+Links in the sidebar.

 ### Education
 * Economía y Gestión de las Organizaciones, Escuela Normal Superior Media N°1, Argentina